WhatsApp Support Service

 Why do children lie?

-Teaching your child the importance of honesty should start as early as possible so they do not feel inclined to make up lies or be dishonest.
-Lying is something that should be discouraged from an early age so they grow up and understand the concept of what is the right thing to do and what isn’t.
+Teaching your child the importance of honesty should start as early as possible, so they do not feel inclined to make up lies or be dishonest.
+Lying is something that should be discouraged from an early age, so they grow up and understand the concept of what the right thing is to do and what isn’t.

 Make your boundaries clear.
 You expect the truth from them, even if it’s not what they want you to hear.
-Lying will only make a bad situation worse in the long-run.
+Lying will only make a bad situation worse in the long run.
 If they lied to impress friends, let them know how humiliating it would be if they were to find out the truth.
 This may help them stop and think about this.
 Lying for attention is very common amongst children, especially if they feel they are missing out on something.

-You may want to share examples of your childhood or talk about fables such as cry wolf so they are able to relate to the consequences of lying or stealing and getting caught.
-If you are finding that the lying or stealing is starting to get compulsive, it is important to seek support for this by speaking to one of our family support workers, or getting advice from the School Nurse or Health Visitor.
+You may want to share examples of your childhood or talk about fables such as cry wolf, so they are able to relate to the consequences of lying or stealing and getting caught.
+If you are finding that the lying or stealing is starting to get compulsive, it is important to seek support for this by speaking to one of our family support workers or getting advice from the School Nurse or Health Visitor.

 Further resources